sbhavani/dgx-spark-playbooks/nvidia/open-webui/sync.md

 To start using Open WebUI you must create an initial administrator account.
 This is a local account that you will use to access the Open WebUI interface.

-In the Open WebUI interface, click the "Get Started" button at the bottom of the screen.
+- In the Open WebUI interface, click the "Get Started" button at the bottom of the screen.

-Fill out the administrator account creation form with your preferred credentials.
+- Fill out the administrator account creation form with your preferred credentials.

-Click the registration button to create your account and access the main interface.
+- Click the registration button to create your account and access the main interface.

 # Step 7.
 Download and configure a model

 Next, download a language model with Ollama and configure it for use in Open WebUI.
 This download happens on your DGX Spark device and may take several minutes.

-Click on the "Select a model" dropdown in the top left corner of the Open WebUI interface.
+- Click on the "Select a model" dropdown in the top left corner of the Open WebUI interface.

-Type `gpt-oss:20b` in the search field.
+- Type `gpt-oss:20b` in the search field.

-Click the `Pull "gpt-oss:20b" from Ollama.com` button that appears.
+- Click the `Pull "gpt-oss:20b" from Ollama.com` button that appears.

-Wait for the model download to complete.
+- Wait for the model download to complete.
 You can monitor progress in the interface.

-Once complete, select "gpt-oss:20b" from the model dropdown.
+- Once complete, select "gpt-oss:20b" from the model dropdown.

 # Step 8.
 Test the model

+You can verify that the setup is working properly by testing the model.

-In the chat textarea at the bottom of the Open WebUI interface, enter: **Write me a haiku about GPUs**
+- In the chat text area at the bottom of the Open WebUI interface, enter: **Write me a haiku about GPUs**.

-Press Enter to send the message and wait for the model's response.
+- Press Enter to send the message and wait for the model's response.

 # Step 9.
 Stop the Open WebUI

 When you are finished with your session and want to stop the Open WebUI server and reclaim resources, close the Open WebUI from NVIDIA Sync.

-Click on the NVIDIA Sync icon in your system tray or taskbar to open the main application window.
+- Click on the NVIDIA Sync icon in your system tray or taskbar to open the main application window.

-Under the "Custom" section, click the `x` icon on the right of the "Open WebUI" entry.
+- Under the "Custom" section, click the `x` icon on the right of the "Open WebUI" entry.

-This will close the tunnel and stop the Open WebUI docker container.
+- This will close the tunnel and stop the Open WebUI docker container.

 # Step 10.
 Next steps